Renormalization group: Momentum space

-Renormalization groups, in practice, come in two main "flavours".
+Renormalization groups, in practice, come in two main "flavors".
 The Kadanoff picture explained above refers mainly to the so-called real-space RG.

 Momentum-space RG on the other hand, has a longer history despite its relative subtlety.
 It can be used for systems where the degrees of freedom can be cast in terms of the Fourier modes of a given field.
 The RG transformation proceeds by integrating out a certain set of high-momentum (large-wavenumber) modes.
 Since large wavenumbers are related to short-length scales, the momentum-space RG results in an essentially analogous coarse-graining effect as with real-space RG.

 Momentum-space RG is usually performed on a perturbation expansion.
 The validity of such an expansion is predicated upon the actual physics of a system being close to that of a free field system.
 In this case, one may calculate observables by summing the leading terms in the expansion.

 This approach has proved successful for many theories, including most of particle physics, but fails for systems whose physics is very far from any free system, i.e., systems with strong correlations.